Earl Doggett’s Military Diary

 Jan.
 20, 1944 – Scratch mission to Gotha, France. ( I think he meant Gotha, Germany.)
 I got dressed to go as an extra, but fog closes fields in.

 Jan.
-21, 1944 – My crew bombed rocket installations outside Bonnares, France.
-(No town by that name found.)
+21, 1944 – My crew bombed rocket installations outside Bonares, France.
 It was a “Milk-run,” 6 times over target, partial cloudiness.
 We were targeting rockets aimed at London.
 This is my 5th mission and I get the Air Medal.
 Flak is becoming extremely heavy in certain areas in Northern France.

 Jan.
 28, 1944 – Dewey and I are on a 2-day pass.
 We stop at London and go on to Bristol.
 We have a nice night and find his wife’s relatives.
 They are nice, name is Cook at 38 B Road.
 They live close to the Bristol Aircraft Factory.